mspeculatrix/Zolatron64/ROM/README.md

 * z64-03: Accepts input via serial and prints it to the LCD.
 Because of performance issues, the sending terminal needs to add a 10ms delay between chars, to avoid an overrun condition.
 Currently no checking for buffer overflows, so don't use this code in high-security environments <-=ahem=->.
 * z64-04: Some tidying up.
 Added check for size of receive buffer (although not tested).
 Removed the looping within the ISR.
 * z64-05: Added some additional LCD printing options.
 At this point, we have a system that seems to reliably accept serial input and prints it to the LCD.
 * z64-06-dev: WORK IN PROGRESS: Now attempting to do parsing of commands received via serial.
+Also has a routine for converting a one-byte value to a hex string representation, which I'll be needing for a planned memory monitor.

 (*-dev.asm versions are development versions - ie, works in progress - and almost certainly don't work.)

-The output-nn.txt files in the output folder are the output from Beebasm when the code is assembled.
+The output-nn.txt files in the _output_ folder are the output from Beebasm when the code is assembled.
+Just in case.

 _build_ is just a small Bash script I use to save typing (and remembering) the commands to assemble the code and write it to the EEPROM.
+Documentation is in the script itself.

+As the source file was starting to get rather long, and I got tired of scrolling, I've now carved out certain discrete parts of the code and have put them in include files, in the _include_ directory.